shitu13/DSA-Practice/README.md

 ### Dynamic Programming

 Dynamic programming is a method for solving complex problems by breaking them down into simpler subproblems.
-Our dynamic programming solutions are in [this directory]().
+My dynamic programming solutions are in [this directory]().

 ### Greedy Algorithms

 Greedy algorithms make local optimal choices at each step.
-Find our greedy algorithm solutions in the `Algorithms/GreedyAlgorithms` directory.
+Find my greedy algorithm solutions in the `Algorithms/GreedyAlgorithms` directory.

 ### Backtracking

 Backtracking is a technique for solving problems recursively by trying to build a solution incrementally.
-Our backtracking solutions are in the `Algorithms/Backtracking` directory.
+My backtracking solutions are in the `Algorithms/Backtracking` directory.

 ### Graph Algorithms

 Graph algorithms deal with the properties and structures of graphs.
-Explore our graph algorithm solutions in the `Algorithms/GraphAlgorithms` directory.
+Explore my graph algorithm solutions in the `Algorithms/GraphAlgorithms` directory.

 ### String Algorithms

 String algorithms are used to solve problems related to strings.
-Check out our solutions in the `Algorithms/StringAlgorithms` directory.
+Check out my solutions in the `Algorithms/StringAlgorithms` directory.

 ## Contributing